Bon Jovi: Formation and "Runaway" (1980–1983)

-The song began to get airplay in the New York area, then other sister stations in major markets picked up the song.
 In March 1983, Bon Jovi called David Bryan, who in turn called bassist Alec John Such and an experienced drummer named Tico Torres, both formerly of the band Phantom's Opera.
 Tapped to play lead guitar for a short tour supporting "Runaway" was Bon Jovi's friend and neighbor, Dave Sabo ("The Snake"), though he never officially joined the band.
 He and Jon promised each other that whoever made it first, would help out the other.
 Sabo later went on to form the group Skid Row.
 Jon saw and was impressed with hometown guitarist Richie Sambora who was recommended by fellow bassist Alec John Such and drummer Tico Torres.
 Sambora had toured with Joe Cocker, played with a group called Mercy and had been called up to audition for Kiss.
 He also played on the album Lessons, originally intended for release in 1982 with the band Message for which Alec John Such was the bassist.
 Message was originally signed to Led Zeppelin's Swan Song Records label, although the album was never officially released at the time.
 Meanwhile, WAPP, the station that had first played "Runaway" worked with WOR-TV (now WWOR-TV) in nearby Secaucus, NJ on a music video show, Rock 9 Videos, for a short time in 1984.

 Tico Torres was also an experienced musician, having recorded and played live with Phantom's Opera, The Marvelettes, and Chuck Berry.
 He appeared on 26 records and had recently recorded with Franke and the Knockouts, a Jersey band with hit singles during the early 1980s.

 David Bryan had quit the band that he and Bon Jovi had founded in order to study medicine.
 While in college, he realized that he wanted to pursue music full-time, and was accepted to Juilliard School, a New York music school.
 When Bon Jovi called his friend and said that he was putting together a band, and a record deal looked likely, Bryan followed Bon Jovi's lead and gave up his studies.